 The following map shows both the In Planning and Consented Applications that we are aware of as at 30 June 2018.
-It is based on the same data as our interactive map on this page.
+It is based on the same data as our interactive map on this page (although the data on that page is more recent).
 We have collated all data on applications since July 2015.
 During this time applications for a further 116 poultry units have been submitted, only two of which has been refused.
 Approval of all these applications (up to end June 2018) would bring the total number of chickens applied for in Powys to 7.7 million.
 See our detailed applications spreadsheet here.

 At the end of June 2018 around 7.7 million birds are housed at any one time in IPUs on nearly 200 farms* and new planning applications for IPUs are received on an almost weekly basis.
 Powys, together with neighbouring English counties, has one of the highest densities of IPUs in Europe.
 The following graphs illustrate a) the total number of chickens on applications is increasing year on year, and b) the cumulative totals of chickens year on year is rising at an increasing rate. (*These figures include some IPUs still in the planning system and awaiting determination.)